leafo/lapis/docs/lua_getting_started.md

 The `render` parameter of the action's return value instructs Lapis which template to use when rendering the page.
-In this case `"index"` refers to the module with the name `views.index`. `etalua` injects itself into Lua's `require` method and so when the module `views.index` is loaded, an attempt to read and parse the file `views/index.etlua` is made.
+In this case `"index"` refers to the module with the name `views.index`. `etlua` injects itself into Lua's `require` method and so when the module `views.index` is loaded, an attempt to read and parse the file `views/index.etlua` is made.